siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 Data Model (aka The Schema)
 ######################################

-SiliconCompiler uses a data structure to store all information associated with the compilation process and the design that's being compiled.
-This class is called the Schema.
+SiliconCompiler uses a data structure class, called the Schema, to store all information associated with the compilation process and the design that's being compiled.

 The types of information stored by the SiliconCompiler Schema include, but is not limited to: